ucsd-cse15l-w22/ucsd-cse15l-w22.github.io/pages/pages-root-folder/index.md

 **Q: Will the course have remote options?**

-Currently, I'm not planning any remote or asynchronous options for CSE 15L beyond the first two weeks.
+Currently, I'm not planning any remote or asynchronous options for CSE 15L beyond the first ~~two~~ four weeks.
 You should make sure you're available at the times and places listed on the course schedule.

 It's helpful to me if you let me know (<code>jpolitz@eng.ucsd.edu</code>) if